Scamps Pre-School Local Offer

 What support will there be for my child’s overall well-being?

 On enrolment at the Pre-School we gather lots of information from a child’s family including any dietary requirements, medical conditions and/or special educational needs.
-All staff within the setting have had training in paediatric first aid and child protection, and one of our staff members is a state registered nurse.
+All staff within the setting have had training in paediatric first aid and child protection.
 We are able to administer prescribed medicines within the setting and all staff have a valid DBS (Disclosure and Barring Service) check to ensure their suitability for working with young children.
 Daily risk assessments are undertaken within the setting to ensure its safety.
 We have a behaviour management policy within the setting as we believe that children flourish best when their personal, social and emotional needs are met in an environment which has clear and developmentally appropriate expectations for their behaviour.
 We encourage the children to consider the views, feelings, needs and rights of others, and also the impact that their behaviour has on people, places and objects by using positive behaviour strategies.

 What specialist services and expertise are available at or accessed by the early years setting?

 At Scamps Pre-School, we have 2 designated people for safeguarding and an INCO (Inclusion Coordinator) who has undergone various Special Educational Needs training.
 We also use the expertise of other professionals who are available to support us and any family with additional needs.
 Our setting’s INCO attends regular network meetings and forums where support for children with additional needs is discussed and cascaded back to the rest of the team in the Pre-School.
 We work alongside all other outside agencies where relevant to support children’s needs, and share information accordingly.
-We have had experience of working alongside the FIRST Visiting Team (now known as ‘Targeted Setting Support’), SALSS (Speech & Language Setting Support), Occupational Therapists and Physiotherapists.
-We have experience of working with children with various additional needs including Autism, Dwarfism, Global Development Delay, Cerebral Palsy, and Speech and Language Delay.
+We have had experience of working alongside TSS (Targeted Setting Support), SALSS (Speech & Language Setting Support), Sensory Support, Occupational Therapists and Physiotherapists.
+We have experience of working with children with various additional needs including Autism, Dwarfism, Global Development Delay, Cerebral Palsy, Visual Impairment and Speech and Language Delay.

 What training are the staff, supporting children with SEND, had or are having?

-We have been part of the West Sussex Training Subscription which has enabled us to access regular training relevant to our setting and our children’s needs, such as the ‘Early Language Development Programme’.
-We are now registered with the NDNA (National Day Nurseries Association) which also enables us to have regular access to relevant training.
+We are part of the West Sussex Training Subscription which enables us to access regular training relevant to our setting and our children’s needs, such as the ‘Early Language Development Programme’.
 Our setting’s INCO attends regular network meetings and forums where support for children with any additional needs is discussed and cascaded back to the rest of the team in the Pre-School.
 We work alongside all other outside agencies where relevant to support children’s needs, and share information accordingly.
 We have had experience of working alongside ‘Targeted Setting Support’, SALSS (Speech & Language Setting Support), Occupational Therapists and Physiotherapists.
-We have experience of working with children with various additional needs including Autism, Dwarfism, Global Development Delay, Cerebral Palsy, and Speech and Language Delay.
+We have experience of working with children with various additional needs including Autism, Dwarfism, Global Development Delay, Cerebral Palsy, Visual Impairment and Speech and Language Delay.

 How will my child be included in activities outside the early years including trips?